Saturday 22nd June 2024

 £27.50 per person (+ a small booking fee) – Choose your distance on the day.

-Walk starts: 07:30.
-Run starts at 09:00.
-The 30 mile route follows the original boundary of the Royal Hunting Forest of Exmoor.
+Walks start from: 06:00.
+Runs start at 09:00.
+The 30 mile route follows the original boundary of the Royal Forest of Exmoor.
 You’ll walk or run through inspiring, stunning and remote areas of the national park, taking away some truly amazing memories.
 This event is a test of your navigation and long distance walking or running abilities.
-The route is not way-marked but a route description and GPX files are available for you plot the route onto your Ordnance Survey map (Exmoor OL9 1:25000) and follow on a suitable GPS device.
+The route is not way-marked but a route map, description and GPX files are available for you plot the route onto your Ordnance Survey map (Exmoor OL9 1:25000) and follow on a suitable GPS device.